kauri-io/Content/ZeppelinOS/Linking.md

   `$ zos link your-project-name`

 That's it!
-It's very easy to publish an EVM package and it's even easier to link to one!
+It's easy to publish an EVM package and it's even easier to link to one!

 ## Vouching

 Vouching is useful to ensure the authenticity of a package.
 Anyone can create an EVM package but not all packages are useful or reliable.
 Vouching provides a way for the user to measure the quality of code.
-The ZEP token is an ERC20 token that is going to be used in ZeppelinOS to vouch.
-Right now vouching is in its early beta stages and is controlled by the following [contract](https://github.com/zeppelinos/zos/blob/v2.0.0/packages/vouching/contracts/Vouching.sol).
+Right now vouching is in its beta stage and is controlled by the following [contract](https://github.com/zeppelinos/zos/blob/v2.0.0/packages/vouching/contracts/Vouching.sol).
+The ZEP token is an ERC20 token that will be used to vouch in this process.
 This is the next feature we will see released.

 Documentation: